 How does it work?

-In one way or another, almost every person asks this question at some point in our conversation, when they see the chart of how well my asset allocation theoretical backtests have performed versus the individual components of the portfolio models (such as the S&P500).
+In one way or another, almost every person asks this question at some point in our conversation, when they see the chart of how well the asset allocation theoretical backtests have performed versus the individual components of the portfolio models (such as the S&P500).
 In current investment jargon, you could call it a modified risk parity approach.
-I’ve described it lots of ways, but here is an interactive time-lapse chart of the Portfolio Wisdom 12 Asset Growth Model asset allocations from 1994-2011.
+I’ve described it lots of ways, but you can see it for yourself by linking to the charts of the Portfolio Wisdom 12 Asset Growth Model asset allocations from 1994-2011.
 From the home page, just click on the picture above, for the full page…

 Here are the steps you must follow to see the changes properly displayed.
 Starting clockwise at the top of the chart below: